 If your assault occurred within the last 5 days, our on-campus Health Services Office encourages you to visit one of the resources listed below, which are equipped with the services you need.
 Our health staff are here to help should you need follow-up care.

-Try to seek medical care within the first 72 hours—although examinations may be done up to 5 days after an assault.
+Try to seek medical care within the first 72 hours—although forensic examinations may be done up to 5 days after an assault.
 If you wish to receive a SANE exam, remember to preserve evidence, if possible, and bring it with you to the emergency department.
 Do not shower, bathe, douche, brush your teeth, wash, or throw away items that might contain evidence of the assault.

-- Physical evidence for medical and legal services can also be collected at the hospital.
+- Physical evidence for medical and legal services can be collected at the hospital.
 Save articles of clothing, bedding, etc., in separate paper bags and bring them to the hospital or give them to the police.
 Avoid using plastic bags, as they can damage evidence.
 Items of evidence surrendered to law enforcement are unlikely to be returned to you.

 - A toxicology kit can be completed that may be able to detect drugs that alter consciousness.
-If you believe you were drugged and toxicology evidence collected, you must go to the emergency department within 5 days of the assault.
-The cost of the toxicology kit is covered by VCAD.
+If you believe you were drugged and want toxicology evidence collected, you must go to the emergency department within 5 days of the assault.
+The cost of a toxicology kit is covered by VCAD.